psychowood/ghostfolio-docker/README.md

 </details>

-At this point, ghostfolio is ready to go and you can start it as usual using `docker-compose up -d` and, after a while, you'll be able to reach ghostfolio app @ http://yourdockerhost:4200

 <details>
+<summary> 5.
+At this point, ghostfolio is ready to go and you can start it as usual using <code>docker-compose up -d</code> and, after a while, you'll be able to reach ghostfolio app @ http://yourdockerhost:4200 .
-<summary> If you want to monitor the startup sequence you can run <code>docker-compose logs -f</code></summary>
+</summary><p>If you want to monitor the startup sequence you can run <code>docker-compose logs -f</code>

 ```vb
 rancher@burmilla:/mnt/containers/ghostfolio-docker$ docker-compose up -d